joanpalin/AI-Workshop/Session 1/README.md

 ## What Comes Next

-At 11:00 a.m. you move to **Session 2: Building AI Assistants**.
+After this activity you move to **Session 2: Building AI Assistants**.
 That is where the laptops come out for the first time.

 You will install a local AI runtime, connect it to two external tools — web search and file access — and use the finished assistant to analyse a real ARK Industries network report.
 Everything you do in that lab is built on the concepts from this session.